How To Dispose of Toxic Items from Your Home

 Incandescent.
 Unfortunately, most recycling centers won’t accept these bulbs.
 The upside is that they don’t actually contain any hazardous materials -so they can be disposed of in your trash.
 To be extra careful, wrap the bulb in a paper towel or plastic bag before tossing out to insure the glass won’t cut anyone if it happens to break.

 LED.
 These bulbs, similar to incandescent, don’t contain any hazardous materials and they’re usually made with items that can be recycled — so more often than not you can dispose of them at home in your recycle bin.
 Check the packaging before you toss it to be sure.

 CFL.
 Compact fluorescent lamps (spiral bulbs) contain a small amount of mercury and should definitely be recycled.
 Dispose of the bulbs during a community recycle day, or drop them off at home improvement store like Lowes or Home Depot.

 Fluorescent.
 CFL and fluorescent light bulbs are made with many of the same materials.
-Like CFL's, these bulbs contain mercury, so they need to be recycled at a recycling center or big box store that offers that service.
-For more information on where to drop off your bulbs, check out Earth911.com
+Like CFL’s, these bulbs contain mercury, so they need to be recycled at a recycling center or big box store that offers that service.
+For more information on where to drop off your bulbs, for all your recycling questions and needs check out Earth911.com

 Use it.
 This seems like the most obvious way to dispose of cleaning supplies, but what if you decide you don’t like it?
 Or what if you’re moving and you discover a whole hoard of cleaning products you forgot you had and can’t bring them with you?